 The Washington Nationals, a baseball team, started in 2005 after the Montreal Expos moved to Washington, D.C.
 This was a big deal because it brought Major League Baseball (MLB) back to the capital after 33 years.

-5. Bryce Harper’s MVP: Bryce Harper was named the Most Valuable Player (MVP) in 2015 when he was just 22, which shows that he’s a top player.
+- Bryce Harper’s MVP: At 22, Bryce Harper was named the Most Valuable Player (MVP) in 2015, which shows that he’s a top player.

-6. “Baby Shark” Song: In 2019, the team used “Baby Shark” as their song, which fans and players loved, making games fun.
+- “Baby Shark” Song: In 2019, the team used “Baby Shark” as their song, which fans and players loved.
+The song made games fun.

-7. Nationals Park: Their stadium opened in 2008 and is known for being modern, eco-friendly, and having great views.
-It also hosted the All-Star Game in 2018.
+- Nationals Park: The stadium opened in 2008 and is known for being modern, eco-friendly, and offering great views.
+It also hosted the 2018 All-Star Game.

-10. Helping the Community: The Nationals help the local community through the Washington Nationals Dream Foundation, focusing on helping kids with education and health.
+- Helping the Community: The Nationals help the local community through the Washington Nationals Dream Foundation, which focuses on helping children with education and health.

 The Nationals have quickly become an important and beloved baseball team.
 They have great players, big wins, and fun traditions while helping their community.